vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-orc.md

       meta:["127.0.0.1:9559"]
     }

-    # The account entered must have write permission for the Nebula Graph space.
+    # The account entered must have write permission for the NebulaGraph space.
     user: root
     pswd: nebula

-    # Fill in the name of the graph space you want to write data to in the Nebula Graph.
+    # Fill in the name of the graph space you want to write data to in the NebulaGraph.
     space: basketballplayer
     connection: {
       timeout: 3000